Is it important to buy iron-fortified infant formula?

 See more In-depth

-- Kleinman RE.
-Pediatric Nutrition Handbook.
+- Kleinman RE, ed.
+Formula feeding of term infants.
+In: Pediatric Nutrition Handbook.
 6th ed.
-Elk Grove Village, Ill.: American Academy of Pediatrics; 2009:61.
+Elk Grove Village, Ill.: American Academy of Pediatrics; 2009.

 - Chung CS, et al. FDA's health claim review: Whey-protein partially hydrolyzed infant formula and atopic dermatitis.
 Pediatrics.
 2012;130:1.